m4nasi/Fahrenheit-Converter/README.md

-# Fahrenheit-Converter2
+# Fahrenheit-Converter
-This is a
+This is a Python coded converter to calculate the Fahrenheit into Celsius.
+This project was part of Computer Science GCSE project.